Should I hire a neglect lawyer for my child's injury case?

 Answer:

-It may also be possible to make a complaint to law enforcement officials for them to investigate whether or not a criminal act of risk of injury to a minor occurred.
+You may also consider reporting the incident to law enforcement to investigate if a criminal act occurred, as this could involve risk of injury to a minor.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.